-PRQ: Successful completion of any CCR course or qualifying placement score or exemption.
 Focuses on the critical examination of the fundamental concepts, ideas and implications of religion.
 Includes the nature of God, the varieties of religious experience, argument concerning God's existence, the problem of evil, faith and reason, religion and human destiny, and the connection between religion and ethics.
 This course is one of the statewide Guaranteed Transfer courses, GT-AH3.

-ENVIRONMENTAL ETHICS: GT-AH3
+PHI 218 - Environmental Ethics: GT-AH3

-PRQ: Successful completion of any CCR course or qualifying placement score or exemption.
 Critically analyzes theories of value of the natural world.
-Topics include the relation between scientific and moral principles; theories of the moral worth of persons, animals, plants and other natural objects; historical, religious and cultural influences on conceptions of nature; alternative accounts of human relationships and responsibilities to nature, including deep ecology and ecofeminism; and the connection between moral and political values and economic policies.
+Topics include the relation between scientific and moral principles; theories of the moral worth of persons, animals, plants and other natural objects; historical, religious and cultural influences on conceptions of nature; alternative accounts of human relationships and responsibilities to nature, including deep ecology and eco-feminism; and the connection between moral and political values and economic policies.
 This course is one of the statewide Guaranteed Transfer courses, GT-AH3.